ANALYSIS: Energy bill fact checks needed after first Bailey-Pritzker forum

 How energy gets from the grid to the home is immensely complicated.

-To sum up a portion of it, MISO procures energy capacity each year, which is a promise that generators can put a certain amount of energy online during the grid’s peak demand hours.
+To sum up a portion of it, MISO procures energy capacity each year, which is a promise that generators can put a certain amount of energy online during peak demand hours on the grid.

 Threats of brownouts entered the mainstream discussion when MISO’s capacity auction came up 1,230 megawatts short for the 2022-2023 year, contributing to load concerns and higher downstate energy prices.

-What that means for reliability, according to the company’s analysis, is that the “loss of load expectation” – a measure of how long, on average, that available generation capacity is likely to fall short of load demand – for the subregion that includes Illinois increased from the annual target of 0.1 day per year to 0.179 day per year.
+What that means for reliability, according to the company’s analysis, is that the “loss of load expectation” – or the likelihood that available generation capacity falls short of the load demand – for the subregion that includes Illinois increased from the annual target of 0.1 day per year to 0.179 day per year.

 The target is 0.1, not 0, because there will always be a possibility that electricity use exceeds the available capacity, even in “normal” years.

-Those measures include massive subsidies for renewable and nuclear energy and mandates that fossil fuel generators go offline by 2045 – although state regulators can override those dates in the event of load concerns.
+Those measures include massive subsidies for renewable and nuclear energy and mandates that fossil fuel generators go offline by 2045 – although state regulators can push back those dates in the event of load concerns.

 While the likelihood of load interruptions increased only slightly this year, MISO warned at the May committee that as more fossil fuel plants go offline, the likelihood could increase in future years if new generators like renewables or battery storage aren’t put online quickly enough.